e3modelling/OPEN-PROM/docker/README.md

 ## Troubleshooting

-If Docker says that `/path/to/linux/gams` does not exist, `.env` has not been configured.
-Set:
+If Docker reports that `/path/to/linux/gams` does not exist, `.env` has not been configured.
+Set `GAMS_HOME` to the real Linux GAMS installation path:

 ```text
 GAMS_HOME=/real/linux/path/to/gams
 ```

-If `gams` is not found inside the container, check that:
+If `gams` is not found inside the container, verify that:

-- `GAMS_HOME` points to the folder containing the Linux `gams` executable.
+- `GAMS_HOME` points to the directory containing the Linux `gams` executable.
-- The compose volume maps it to `/opt/gams`.
+- The compose volume maps `GAMS_HOME` to `/opt/gams`.
-- `config.container.json` has `"gams_path": "/opt/gams/"`.
+- `config.container.json` sets `"gams_path": "/opt/gams/"`.

-If GAMS starts but reports a license error, the GAMS installation or license mount is incomplete.
+If GAMS starts but reports a license error, the mounted GAMS installation or license configuration is incomplete.

-If an R package fails to install, check:
+If an R package fails to install, verify that:

-- Whether the package exists in the configured R-universe repos.
+- The package exists in the configured R-universe repositories.
-- Whether GitHub access is available during `docker compose build`.
+- GitHub is reachable during `docker compose build`.
-- Whether `GITHUB_R_PACKAGES` contains the correct repo URLs.
+- `GITHUB_R_PACKAGES` contains the correct repository URLs.

-If task 7 fails because MAgPIE is missing, add a `/magpie` volume and update `magpie_path` if needed.
+If task 7 fails because MAgPIE is missing, add a `/magpie` volume and verify `magpie_path`.

-If outputs are missing, check:
+If outputs are missing, verify:

 - `withRunFolder`
 - `withSync`
 - `model_runs_path`
-- whether `./runs` and `./outputs` exist or can be created by Docker.
+- write access to `./runs` and `./outputs`